raspberrypilearning/storytime/en/step_2.md

 Run the program to see what happens.
 --- /task ---

-Now that you can print to the screen, let's find out how to get input from a user to learn a little more about the dragon.
+Now that you can print to the screen, let's find out how to get input from a user to learn a bit more about the dragon.

 --- task ---
 You can create a new variable called `name` and use the `input` function to ask the user for the dragon's name.
 The name will be stored in your new variable.